Efficient End-to-End Visual Document Understanding with Rationale Distillation

-For \infovqa and \docvqa, which require a strong ability to recognize text, we first use the OCR tool to extract the full OCR from the image, and then perform 5-shot prompting with LLM-Summarizer to generate the evidence to the question (see Figure~\ref{fig:rationale_generation}, upper panel.
-For \chartqa, which focuses on numerical reasoning on figures or tables, we extract the full OCR using the OCR tool, obtain structured tables using Plot-to-Table,\footnote{In the \chartqa dataset, structured tables are already available in the source data, and we use those directly.} and then prompt LLM-Programmer (using 8 in-context examples), to generate a program that can help derive the answer.
-The concatenation of the structured table and the program are then used as the rationale (see Figure~\ref{fig:rationale_generation}, lower panel).
-We list detailed prompt templates in Appendix~\ref{appsec:prompt}.
+\infovqa and \docvqa require a strong ability to recognize text, so we first use the OCR tool to extract the text from the image, then perform 5-shot prompting with LLM-Summarizer to generate question evidence (Figure~\ref{fig:rationale_generation}, top). \chartqa focuses on numerical reasoning on charts, so we extract the full OCR text, obtain structured tables using Plot-to-Table,\footnote{We use provided \chartqa structured tables directly.} and then prompt LLM-Programmer (using 8 in-context examples) to generate a program to derive the answer.
+The concatenation of the structured table and the program are then used as the rationale (Figure~\ref{fig:rationale_generation}, bottom).
+Detailed prompt templates are in Appendix~\ref{appsec:prompt}.

-\subsection{Rationale Augmentation and Filtering}
+\subsection{Rationale augmentation and filtering}

-A key focus in our work is to enable a small student model to reason over visual documents ranging over diverse formats and complexity.
+We aim to enable a small student model to reason over visual documents ranging over diverse formats and complexity.
 The expensive tools can typically generate high-quality rationales from such data, but it is a significant challenge for a small student model to match the quality of these rationales from a limited amount of training data.
-To overcome this challenge, we devise a data augmentation approach based on image cropping to significant enlarge the number of examples available for rationale prediction, as well as for learning to use variable quality rationales in generating the final response.
+To overcome this challenge, we devise a data augmentation approach based on image cropping to greatly enlarge the number of examples available for rationale prediction, and to teach the model to use variable quality rationales in generating the final response.

-\paragraph{Cropping-based augmentation} We simplify the image presented to the student by cropping the input image along the longer edge (height or width, whichever is longer).
-As described in Algorithm~\ref{algo:aug}, each cropped image is a square image, with height and width equals to the shorter edge of the original input image.
-To minimize the possibility that the most relevant segment does not entirely fit within any of the generated crops, we use a sliding window with adjacent croppings overlapping by half the image size.
-In this way, for an input image $I$, we obtain $k$ cropped images $i_1, \dotsc, i_k$.
-Then, we generate the rationales for each image as detailed above, denoted as $r_1, \dotsc, r_k$.
-For instance in the InfoVQA dataset, we observe an average of $k\approx4$.
+\paragraph{Cropping-based augmentation.} We crop the original image along the longer dimension, resulting in multiple square images (Figure~\ref{fig:rationale_augmentation}).
+To minimize the possibility that the most relevant segment does not fit within any crop, we use a sliding window with adjacent croppings overlapping by half the image size (Algorithm~\ref{algo:aug}, appendix).
+For an input image $I$, we obtain $k$ cropped images $i_1, \dotsc, i_k$ and generate corresponding rationales for them as detailed above.
+As an example, in the InfoVQA dataset we observe an average of $k\approx4$.